CURRICULUM & INSTRUCTIONAL DESIGN AND APPROACHES

 Through project-based learning, our students will engage in complex and challenging tasks and problem-solving, both independently and in small groups, engaging in a depth of learning that creates true understanding beyond rote memorization of facts.
 ISSAC’s project based learning approach evolved from John Dewey and Tsunesaburo Makiguchi’s value creation paradigm, which presumes that, given a problem to be solved or a project goal, the students will complete the learning required to solve that problem or to accomplish that (achievable) goal.

 At ISSAC, our projects will emphasize mastery of STREAM (Science, Technology, Engineering, Arts and Math) content and skills critical in our 21st century global economy.
 STREAM curriculum design at ISSAC will enable the student to discover aspects of the problem or puzzle and reproduce the scientific process to rediscover or reinvent the scientific knowledge.

 3. Blended/Targeted Learning

 Students at ISSAC will be able to use the ever-growing body of rich online, CCSS- aligned curriculum to practice skills and engage in fun, game-like learning that adapts continuously to their individual needs.
 ISSAC hopes, pending funding, to ultimately have a 1:1 computer ratio for our older students (grades 3 and up) in the school by the end of this charter term.
 Initially, we will utilize shared computers across classrooms to ensure each student has frequent exposure to online learning.
-We will provide students with safe and secure internet access for learning.
+We will provide students with safe and secure internet access for learning and will use G Suite tools for education.
 Our faculty will have extensive training in implementing and using on-line curriculum and assessment tools and structuring lessons through a rotation model.

 4. Trilingual Learning